Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: A Gentle Introduction to Reasoning Shortcuts

 \section{A Gentle Introduction to Reasoning Shortcuts}

 When does a NeSy predictor ground the concepts incorrectly?
-It may be tempting to assume that -- as long as the training data $\calD = \{(\vx, \vy)\}$ is abundant and noiseless, and the prior knowledge is complete and correct -- NeSy predictors that minimize the training loss will predict the concepts correctly, just like in standard supervised learning.
+It may be tempting to assume that---as long as the training data $\calD = \{(\vx, \vy)\}$ is abundant and noiseless, and the prior knowledge is complete and correct\footnote{That is, for all inputs, it correctly and unambiguously allows to infer the ground-truth label from the ground-truth concepts, as in \MNISTAdd.}---NeSy predictors that minimize the training loss will predict the concepts correctly, just like in standard supervised learning.
 However, this is not the case.
-This is because of \textit{\textbf{reasoning shortcuts}} (RSs), which we informally define as follows:
+This is due to \textit{\textbf{reasoning shortcuts}} (RSs), which we informally define as follows: